 I received this book for free from the library in exchange for an honest review.
 This does not affect my opinion of the book or the content of my review.

 Goodnight Moon 1 2 3

-It is part of the Over the Moon #2 series and is a This picture book is a hardcover edition that was published by HarperCollins on July 1, 2007 and has 32 pages.
+It is part of the Over the Moon #2 series and is a picture book that was published by HarperCollins on July 1, 2007 and has 32 pages.